trishashenoy1-stack/spam_classifier/README.md

-# spam_classifier
+# Email Spam Classifier
 Predicts whether a mail is spam or not

-# pipeline
+# Pipeline
-words converted to vectors
+- Words --> vectors

+- Tokenization and lemming using nltk

+- Bayes score calculated for text

-bidirectional lstm
+- Bidirectional lstm

-mail classified into one of 2 categories
+- Mail classified into one of 2 categories

-# tech stack
+# Tech Stack
-numpy

-pytorch

-pytorch_lightning

-nltk

-scikit
+- NumPy

+- PyTorch

+- PyTorch_Lightning

+- NLTK

+- SciKit